 Jersey City has implemented ordinances to regulate short-term rentals, addressing concerns about housing affordability and neighborhood character.

-Overview: Jersey City defines short-term rentals as renting a dwelling unit for fewer than 30 days.
+Overview: Jersey City defines a short-term rental as accessory use of a residential dwelling for no more than 28 consecutive days.

 Key Regulations:

-- Jersey City requires short-term rental operators to obtain a permit.
+- Jersey City requires a short-term rental permit before operating or advertising.

 - Regulations cap the number of short-term rentals in certain areas.